 How will you choose Class Leads?

 We've done away with Class Leads for the time being.
 Instead, we are using Healing/DPS coordinators to manage our raid teams.
 The reason behind this decision lies with the fact that we've realized there wasn't really a need for Class Leads for certain classes which only have 2-3 representatives in a raid group and that a smaller team of coordinators is more effective at managing 2 raid groups than an entire crew of up to 20 people.

 That being said, we choose coordinators based on performance, trust, charisma and other factors.
-We are always open to suggestions and we have swapped underperforming Class Leads/coordinators in the past - so we're always open to putting egos aside for the sake of self-improvement.
+We are always open to suggestions and we have swapped under-performing Class Leads/coordinators in the past - so we're always open to putting egos aside for the sake of self-improvement.

-How will the Loot Council work?
+How does the Loot Council work?

 The loot council will consist primarily of myself and the other Class Leads.
-We will look to distribute loot in the best interest of the guild, and I will personally provide an explanation to raid after each loot has been assigned if any raider asks about it.
+We will look to distribute loot in the best interest of the guild, and we will provide an explanation to raid after each loot has been assigned if any raider asks about it.

 Generally speaking, PvP items are awarded to the players with the highest rank in PvP whereas PvE items are judged independently over PvE performance.
-If an item is good for both PvE and PvP, then we generally favor PvE in terms of raiding, depending on the item.
+If an item is good for both PvE and PvP, then we generally favor PvE in terms of raiding.

 Finally, if we can't decide on further giving the loot to any single person, we will ask the remaining players to roll on the gear.
 If there are items which nobody wants, they will be disenchanted and added to the guild bank.